RealNeGate/tilde-backend/README.txt

       py build.py
     ```

-    If you wish to compile with optimizations add OPT=2 to the args.
+    If you wish to compile with optimizations add `-opt` to the args.
+    By default the C compiler will be clang, if you want to change that use `-cc=your-compiler`

   # Getting Started